loogmaii/year_2/quizzes/template.md

 ## Evidence

-<sub>Fig.1 shows results of the program
+<sub>Fig.2 shows the results of the program